Starting "Big" School

 - Providing part-time schooling for the child’s first few weeks, as a gentle introduction to regular school life.

-- Holding another parents’ meeting (usually at 9am for about an hour, towards the end of September) once the children are more settled into their new school life.
+- Holding another parents’ meeting (towards the end of September) once the children are more settled into their new school life.
 This explains in greater detail how we teach the Early Years Foundation Stage Curriculum and the areas of learning that the children will be following during their Reception Year, through carefully structured play and adult led activities.
 We also provide further booklets during this session, about teaching early reading and mathematical skills.
 These explain fun and practical ways in which you can support your child with developing their reading and numerical skills at home.

 - An early assessment of each child helps the teacher to plan for their needs and to discuss with the parents the next steps in their child’s social and educational development.